Skip to main content

 /img/docs/linux/hawkbit-ui-target-filter-management.png

-Memfault uses cohorts for managing groups of devices.
+Memfault uses Cohorts for managing groups of devices.
 The Fleet/Devices page has a comprehensive device search available which can filter devices on complex dimensions unavailable in hawkBit.

 Reference